visual-layer/fastdup/RUN.md

 - `run_mode=3` Reads the NN model stored by `faiss.index` from the `work_dir` and computes all pairs similarity on all inages give by the `input_dir` parameter.
 This mode is used for scoring similarities on a new test dataset given a precomputed simiarity index on a train dataset.
 - `run_mode=4` reads the NN model stored by `faiss.index` from the `work_dir` and computes all pairs similarity on pre extracted feature vectors computer by `run_mode=1`.

-## Advacned topics: providing externally computed feature vectors <a name="external"/>
+## Advanced topics: providing externally computed feature vectors <a name="external"/>

 It is possible to compute feature vectors on your own.
 For running fastdup with your own feature vectors export the feature vectors into binary format using the function `fastdup.save_binary_feature(save_path, filenames, np_array)`.
 Where `save_path` is the folder you like to run from, filenames is a list of aboslute paths of the images of length `n`, and `np_array` is a matrix of size `n x d` where `d` is the feature vector length.
 Note that the np_array should be of type `'float32'`.